 First, choose a level spot that’s big enough to accommodate the size of the platform you want to build.
 You don’t necessarily need a flat surface, but it’ll make the job much easier.
 The platform should also be close to an outdoor outlet, so you can easily plug in your glamping comfort items such as an air conditioner and phone charger.

 The area should also be big enough for whichever size tent you want to set up.
 If you want to put up a large party tent, then you’ll need a decent-sized wooden platform.
 Something smaller, then the area doesn’t need to be as big.
 Also keep in mind to leave some space to walk around the frame tent.
+Typically we go with a 10′ x 10′ platform as it accommodates almost all tents you can imagine – except for massive bell tents.

 Finally, ensure the area is clear of any obstacles that could damage the tent or cause injuries.
 Once you’ve found the perfect spot, mark out the location with stakes and string so you can start building your dream backyard oasis.